felixkuntz/website/content/authors/admin/_index.md

   - Macroeconomics
   - Heterogenous Agents
   - Monetary Policy
-  - Fiscal and Monetary Interaction
+  - Fiscal and Monetary Interactions

 # Education to show in About widget
 education: